locnnil/workshop/docs/explanation/workshops/workshops.rst

 A workshop definition can be hidden by naming it :file:`.workshop.yaml` instead of :file:`workshop.yaml`.
-If a project defines more than one workshop, the definitions should be stored in the :file:`.workshop` directory, for example :file:`.workshop/golang.yaml`.
+If a project defines more than one workshop, the definitions should be stored in the :file:`.workshop/` directory (for example, :file:`.workshop/golang.yaml`).

 .. _exp_base: